clj-easy/graal-docs/CLJ-1472/README.md

 Here we look at the performance impact of CLJ-1472 patches on Clojure in absence of GraalVM.

-Locking test code matches code from **Perf test** section in [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).
+### Run a Performance Test

-Run:
+To run an individual performance test against Clojure patched with current recommended CLJ-1472 patch (patched Clojure must already be installed, see [Scripts](#scripts) above):

 ```
 clojure -J-XX:-EliminateLocks -A:performance
 ```

-We use `-J-XX:-EliminateLocks` to prevent the JVM from eliding locks.
+(We use `-J-XX:-EliminateLocks` to prevent the JVM from eliding locks.)

 This should output something like the following: